Percival33/phish-target-recognition/src/cross_validation/README.md

 # Cross-Validation Data Splits

-This package provides robust scripts for creating and validating cross-validation data splits.
+Robust scripts for creating and validating cross-validation data splits.

 ## Architecture

-The system is built with clean architecture patterns:

 - **Protocol-based design**: Uses Python protocols for dependency inversion
 - **Single Responsibility**: Each class has one clear purpose